 GETTING FREE EDUCATION

-My relatives thought I was so smart as a child that they helped my family to move to Manila from the province to attend a private school.
+My relatives thought I was so smart as a child that they helped my family to move to Manila from the province, where I was able to a private high school.

 Then I learned to be ashamed of being poor.

 For the first time, I had peers whose parents attended college and were professionals.
 In the province, my classmates’ parents were mostly farm laborers.
 So although before we were also poor, it didn’t matter so much because everyone was poor.
 In high school, I dreaded class exercises when we had to tell everyone about our families because I was ashamed to say that my father was a taxi driver.

 Then one of the kids in my class found out that my entire family lived in a rundown one-bedroom place and proceeded to tell everyone she knew.
 I considered not going to school the following day.

 This is another story I tell my son when he’s being a rebellious teen, to great effect.
 And by great I mean he cries because he pities his mother.

 In high school, my idea of rich was somebody with their own house and lot and a car (or two).
 Eventually, my father discovered Robert Kiyosaki and Rich Dad Poor Dad, where I first encountered the term financial independence.
 I was in also high school when my parents were bitten by the networking/multilevel marketing bug, from which they never fully recovered, until now.
 Unfortunately, they never quite achieved success in this front.